-When a client program such as TRILOGI wants to read from or write to a PLC, it send a command to the TLServer using the TCP/IP protocol transported via the Intranet, the Internet or a local host connection.
+When a client program such as TRiLOGI wants to read from or write to a PLC, it send a command to the TLServer using the TCP/IP protocol transported via the Intranet, the Internet or a local host connection.

 The TLServer, upon receiving the command, will carry out the actual reading or writing to the PLC via the PC's RS232 or RS485 port.
 The data received from the PLC is then relayed back to the client program via TCP/IP protocol.

-TLServer is also a Web Server which serves up web pages that contain the TRiLOGI Java Applet to enable you to use any Java-enabled Web browser to access the PLC without the need to install a local copy of the TRiLOGI application software.
+TLServer is also a Web Server which serves up web pages that contain the TRiLOGI Java Applet to enable you to use any Java-enabled Web browser to access the PLC without the need to install a local copy of the TRiLOGI application software

-Note: Starting from Version 2.0, TLServer also provides "File and Email Services" to the PLC.
-That means that a PLC can send a command to the TLServer to open a file and save its data into the PC's harddisk.
-It can also command the TLServer to send out the data as an email to anybody in the world!
+Note: Starting from Version 2.0, TLServer also provides "File and Email Services" to the PLCs.
+That means that a PLC can send a command to the TLServer to open a file and save its data into the PC's hard disk.
+It can also command the TLServer to send out the data as an email to anybody in the world.
+File and Email Services are described in Section V in this chapter.

-The new Email Service works differently from the original email function provided in TLServer 1.0 in that TLServer does not poll the PLC, instead it is the PLC that initiates an email request asynchronously.
+The new Email Service works differently from the original email function provided in TLServer 1.0 in that TLServer does not poll the PLC; instead it is the PLC that initiates an email request asynchronously.
 This makes it possible for a PLC to dial-in via a modem to request the TLServer to help it send out an email without demanding a constant connection the TLServer.
-However, the original email function is still supported in Version 2.0 because that has the advantage of being able to service email requests for multiple PLCs linked via the RS485 network.
+However, the original email function is still supported in

+Version 2.0 because that has the advantage of being able to service email requests for multiple PLCs linked via the RS485 network.